Michael McGinn: Early life and education

 Originally from Long Island, New York, McGinn earned a B.A. in economics from Williams College and worked for Congressman Jim Weaver as a legislative aide.
 McGinn attended law school at the University of Washington School of Law.
 After graduating, he practiced business law for the Seattle firm Stokes Lawrence, becoming a partner.
 He left Stokes Lawrence in 2005 and started Great City Initiative, a nonprofit advocacy group.

+In 2024, his son was prosecuted for possessing large quantities of explicit material involving children.

 Political activism

-McGinn is credited with increasing the "clout" of the Sierra Club, helping transform it into a "real political force" in Seattle.
+McGinn is credited with increasing the influence of the Sierra Club, helping transform it into a "real political force" in Seattle.
 According to McGinn, the club's political committee was "moribund" when he volunteered to lead it in the mid-1990s.
 The group grew to 50 active political leaders by 2009.

 McGinn is the founder and former executive director of the Seattle Great City Initiative, a nonprofit advocacy group, and a former head of the Greenwood Community Council.
 At Great City, he oversaw a budget of $160,000 and worked alliances with companies like Triad Development, Harbor Properties and Paul Allen's Vulcan Inc. on environmental and urban development issues.

 As a neighborhood organizer and head of his nonprofit, McGinn endorsed his future opponent Mayor Greg Nickels and worked with him to bar development of large, commercial "big box stores", eliminate street parking in favor of bus lanes and push for changes in zoning laws to encourage greater density in the Greenwood neighborhood.
 McGinn stepped down from his position as head of the Greenwood Community Council in 2006 and stepped down as executive director of his nonprofit in March 2009 to run for mayor.

 In 2007, McGinn used his position as a leader in the Sierra Club's Cascade Chapter to help successfully campaign against metropolitan Seattle's Proposition 1, a combined road and mass transit measure, in favor of a transit-only measure.
 He later chaired the successful campaign to pass a Seattle parks levy.

 McGinn's management record as an activist has come under scrutiny, including his chairmanship of Seattle's successful 2008 parks levy campaign.
 Brice Maryman, a leader in the parks campaign, said, "There wouldn't have been a parks levy on the ballot ... without Mike McGinn's leadership", but some Seattle City Council members, including Tom Rasmussen, said that McGinn mismanaged the effort.
 The City Council became "alarmed" at what members described as a disorganized effort.
 It appointed Seattle Parks Foundation Executive Director Karen Daubert as co-chair to help save the levy campaign.
 Rasmussen says that it was Daubert who "saved the day" for the levy.
 McGinn credited his grassroots style of campaigning for the victory.